 The rest aren't so obvious.

-Also, to make things a bit different from the usual “list of expert responses” post, I’ve also added by own thoughts after each expert’s contribution.
+Also, to make things a bit different from the usual "list of expert responses" post, I've also added my own thoughts after each expert's contribution.

 Let's dive in.